 The crust has no fillings and sometimes has crushed basil leaves sprinkled onto it.
 The original pizza crust is completely different from what the cultural editing skills of the people have done to Sicilian pizzas.
 But overall Italian restaurants make sure to preserve the originality of the dish.

 Neapolitan Pizza Crust and Shape

 In contrast to Sicilian Pizza, Neapolitan Pizza has a thin crust and round shape.
 Not only does it have a thin crust, but it also contains cheese.

 The crust can contain sprinkled green leafy crushed garlic too.
-The customer usually chooses cheese as they wish because some people are intolerant to cheese.
+Customer usually chooses cheese as they wish because some people are intolerant to cheese.

-Most people love to add mozzarella cheese into the crust, and some don’t.
-It is also soft but has a juicy, chewy flavor because of the cheese present inside the crust, making the overall taste of pizza mind-blowing.
+Most people love adding mozzarella cheese to the crust; some don’t.
+It is also soft but has a juicy, chewy flavor because of the cheese inside the crust, making the overall taste of pizza mind-blowing.

 It isn’t easy to make a crust without flour.
 You can use different varieties of flour to build pizzas that are distinct from one another.
-A high-quality flour will result in a beautiful crust.
+High-quality flour will result in a beautiful crust.

-Flour has a large impact on pizza dough; it can affect customers if it is not perfect.
+Flour greatly impacts pizza dough; it can affect customers if it is not perfect.
 Let’s look at the different types of flour used in Sicilian and Neapolitan pizzas.